Two U.S. senators suggest moving G20 from Russia over Snowden

 "On multiple fronts, Russia is becoming one of the bad actors in the world," Graham said in a statement.

 "Enough is enough.
-It's time to send a crystal clear message to President Putin about Russia's deplorable behaviour, and this resolution will do just that," Schumer said.
+It's time to send a crystal clear message to President Putin about Russia's deplorable behavior, and this resolution will do just that," Schumer said.

 (Editing by Alistair Bell and Vicki Allen)